 This post may contain affiliate links.
 Please read my disclosure and privacy policy.

 When I worked as a barista in college, chai lattes were one of the easiest drinks to make.
-All they require is steamed milk and some chai concentrate from a box.
-That box could sit on the counter for weeks without spoiling, likely because sugar acts as a preservative, and the concentrate contains plenty of it.
+All they require is steamed milk and a box of chai concentrate.
+But, if you’re hoping for a chai latte that’s made without refined sugar or preservatives, this recipe is for you.

-Luckily, it’s just as easy to make a chai latte at home.
-I originally posted this recipe over 7 years ago, but I recently figured out an even better way to make it.
+I originally posted this chai latte recipe over 7 years ago, but I recently figured out an even better way to make it.
 (Hint: It’s a lot easier to steep the tea in water, rather than milk.)

 Once you try it, you’ll be sipping a drink that tastes like it came from a coffee shop, without the refined sugar or hefty price tag.